 Is switching to LEDs worth it?

 Switching to LEDs sounds good but it isn’t a one size fits all solution.
-You might be worried about making a big change to your lighting and that's normal.
-Energy saving bulbs can be complicated, so you are not alone if you have some worries before buying.
-Let look at the most common ones.
+You might be worried about making a big change to your lighting.
+If you're have some concerns about making the switch, that's normal.
+Let's look at the most common ones.

 Aren’t LEDs expensive?